Adorable and cuddly, but without good care and management an elephant can grow up to be dangerous

-The ankus can also help to lift an elephant’s feet during health checks and to steer the elephant during training.
+It can be necessary to have an ankus on standby when an elephant is being asked to stand still for a vet to take a blood sample or to give an injection.
+The ankus can also be used to help lift an elephant’s feet during health checks and to steer the elephant during training.
 It is accepted as the appropriate tool for handling elephants by elephant veterinarians and elephant keepers around the world.
 Most of the time though, an elephant with a trusted kwan-chaang will respond to their voice and touch alone.

 Whether or not you approve of elephants being domesticated and trained by kwan-chaangs, STEF’s first objective is to treat all elephants in need of medical care without judgement.
 Through our work as an elephant charity, we aim also to educate and encourage elephant handlers to look after their elephants with kindness and respect in order to give elephants a better life.
 To help us achieve our goals, please consider becoming one of Medicine Angels.